Becoming a business owner | 4 min read

 “Responsibilities in my business range from hiring, rostering, ordering and developing our team of people.
 As I have taken on more sites I have realised that I can’t possibly be across every aspect of the business, so I have gradually handed over certain responsibilities, such as book keeping, accounting, payroll and human resources to external companies.
 This allows me to stay focused on the overall running of the business and also means that the business doesn’t eat into my spare time.”

 If you’ve made your way through these six steps and feel that starting your own business is something that could work for you, maybe it’s time to consider a career change?
-Start searching for businesses now.
+Ask yourself these five questions before you take that next big step.